Mykolas Ruzgys: Player-coach at Bazán Ferrol

 In 1953, Ruzgys with his family departed from capital city Madrid to Ferrol (where Spanish Navy Port was located) and became a player-coach of its basketball team Bazán Ferrol, which Ruzgys founded himself.
-He achieved that an arena with a wooden floor that meets the needs of basketball players would be build and the Bazán Ferrol results were successful.
+He achieved that an arena with a wooden floor that meets the needs of basketball players would be built and the Bazán Ferrol results were successful.

 Bazan also sponsored its own men's and women's basketball teams.
 The men's A Team was good enough to play in the Second Division, and some say that the shipyard refused a berth in the First for financial reasons.
 On Monday June 1, 1953, Bazan won the Regions Federation Cup in Valladolid by defeating Español de Valencia 43-30.
 The newspaper Mundo Deportivo praised the speed of the Bazan players and singled out Rusghise [sic] as their best player, who was also the coach and whose real name was Michael P. Rutzgis.

 The 1954 season was arguably Team A's best.
 In February, Bazan played a home friendly against the Spanish national team; the game ended 69-57.
-Between May 11-13 Bazan played in the round-robin inter-regional championship held in Valladolid against Águilas de Valladolid, Real Valladolid and Covadonga de Gijón.
+Between May 11–13 Bazan played in the round-robin inter-regional championship held in Valladolid against Águilas de Valladolid, Real Valladolid and Covadonga de Gijón.
 On Tuesday May 11 Bazan beat Covadonga de Gijón 44-28 with "manifest superiority."
 On Wednesday Bazan defeated Águilas de Valladolid 59-43.
 The decisive game was played at noon on Thursday "under a blazing sun" against Real Valladolid.
 In a "colossal feat" Bazan won 54-39.
 The outstanding Bazan players of the series were Pardo, Lobón and Polo.
 The championship advanced the team to the Copa del Generalísimo in Madrid where they would face San Adrián de Barcelona, Estudiantes de Madrid and Real Madrid.

 On Thursday May 20, 1954, Bazan left Ferrol for Madrid on the TAF.
 On Sunday at 7:00 PM Bazan beat San Adrián de Barcelona 64-46.
 On Monday at 11:00 PM Bazan defeated Estudiantes de Madrid 74-63.
 On Tuesday at 11:00 PM Bazan succumbed to Real Madrid 37-67.
 "The superiority of Real Madrid was evident, they were always ahead on the scoreboard."
 On Wednesday May 26 the team returned from Madrid.
 "Players of juvenile and junior basketball teams [and] many fans gave the Ferrol sportsmen an affectionate and cordial welcome home" at a transfer railway station forty-one kilometers away from the city.

 A short note in the newspaper La Voz de Galicia of June 9, 1954, summed up the extraordinary season thus, "Our unreserved applause for Ruzgis [sic] and those sportsmen he so skilfully trains."...